ably/sdk-api-reference/descriptions.md

 ## enum PresenceAction

-Describes the possible actions presence members can emit.
+Describes the possible actions members in the presence set can emit.

 | Enum | Spec | Description |
 |---|---|---|